mishralikan88/Namaste-React-Updated_29_09_2024/Lead-Principal Engineer Interview-Question-Answers-Updated.md

 Example: Instead of calling API 10,000 times,Cached data is served instantly

-2️⃣ Auto-scaling (handle more users)
+2️⃣ Auto-scaling (handle more users) - A

 System adds more servers automatically.More users can be served at the same time

 👉 App stays responsive

-3️⃣ Rate limiting (protect system)
+3️⃣ Rate limiting (protect system) - R

 One user or bot cannot send too many requests .
 Stop abuse and overload

 👉 System stays healthy

-4️⃣ Graceful degradation (keep core working)
+4️⃣ Graceful degradation (keep core working) - G

 Disable non-important features: